7 ways to support a loved one with mental illness

 1. Listen

-Youth mental health organisation batyr, opens in a new tab reminds us that we don’t need to fix anything by listening.
+Youth mental health organisation batyr reminds us that we don’t need to fix anything by listening.
 It’s all about giving the person the space to share.
 And if you don’t quite understand what they’re going through, that’s ok too.
-Our job isn’t to judge; it’s about listening to show our support.
+Our job isn’t to judge; it’s to listen and show support.

-Here’s a collective benefit to listening to one another’s experiences, as reported by community members from batyr’s OurHerd app, opens in a new tab.
+There’s a collective benefit to listening to one another’s experiences, as reported by community members from batyr’s OurHerd app.
 The app pairs informal support via peer stories with formal support via service providers, which can be directly accessed via the Life ring icon.
 Users say, “I feel empowered listening to other people’s stories,” and “every story is unique and important to share so that people can support each other and break down the stigma associated with seeking help.”

 2. Encourage them to get professional support